ikbencasdoei/godot-voip/README.md

 # godot-voip-demo

 ## Introduction
 Since there are basically no sources on how to send microphone input over network and microphone input has only been added recently in godot, I just decided to experiment myself.
 What I created is a very rough implementation but works well enough.
-I thought this was worth sharing so i decided created this demo.
+I thought this was worth sharing so i decided to create this demo.

 ## How to setup for yourself
 >There are some things I first overlooked so please take a look: